How to Vibe Code: A Step-by-Step Beginner's Guide

 92% of US developers use AI coding tools daily.
 Searches for "vibe coding" surged 6,700% in 2025.
 If you haven't started yet, now's the time.

-By the end of this guide, you'll have a deployed, working app.
-A real application connected to real data that you can share with your team today.
+By the end of this guide, you'll know how to go from a blank screen to a working app.
+A real application connected to real data that you can share with your team.

 Vibe coding is simple in concept: you describe what you want in plain language, AI generates the code, and you iterate by prompting instead of writing syntax.
 Andrej Karpathy coined the term in early 2025, and Collins English Dictionary named it Word of the Year by December.